x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 - All Outlook iOS and Android and Office mobile app FQDNs as defined in [Microsoft 365 and Office 365 URLs and IP address ranges](https://docs.microsoft.com/office365/enterprise/urls-and-ip-address-ranges).

-**Q**: My organization currently uses a third-party MDM solution to control mobile device connectivity.
-If I expose the Exchange ActiveSync namespace on the Internet, that introduces a way for users to bypass the third-party MDM solution during the co-existence period.
+**Q**: My organization currently uses a third-party UEM solution to control mobile device connectivity.
+If I expose the Exchange ActiveSync namespace on the Internet, that introduces a way for users to bypass the third-party UEM solution during the co-existence period.
 How can I prevent this?

 **A**: There are three potential solutions to resolving this issue:

   1. Implement Exchange mobile device access rules to control which devices are approved to connect.

-  2. Some third-party MDM solutions integrate with Exchange mobile device access rules, blocking unapproved access, while adding approved devices in the user's ActiveSyncAllowedDeviceIDs property.
+  2. Some third-party UEM solutions integrate with Exchange mobile device access rules, blocking unapproved access, while adding approved devices in the user's ActiveSyncAllowedDeviceIDs property.

   3. Implement IP restrictions on the Exchange ActiveSync namespace.